enkog/Math-Magicians/README.md

 # Math-Magicians

 This is the first project of the Math Magicians application.It is a set up of the environment and tools needed to develop a React application.

 # Built with
   - HTML
   - CSS
   - JavaScript
   - React

-## Setup

 ### Clone this repository